 13:30 – 16:30 “Tactile Taqasim” with Lorna of Cairo

 In this workshop, Lorna brings together technique, expression, and musical interpretation to help you enchant and entertain your audiences!
 Use the art of taqasim (solo instrumental improvisations) to hone your listening skills, practise gorgeous yet challenging moves, and build a spellbinding stage persona…

-“The Egyptian Rhythms”, with Lorna and Ali Rahmani (early bird)
+“The Egyptian Rhythms”, with Lorna and Ali Rahmani (full price)

-“Tactile Taqasim”, with Lorna of Cairo (early bird)
+“Tactile Taqasim”, with Lorna of Cairo (full price)